nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="create-subscription"></a> Create a Subscription
 #### <a name="subscription-endpoint"></a> /subscriptions

-NOTE: The `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions` API routes for subscription ingest are deprecated.
+NOTE: The `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions` API routes for subscriptions are deprecated.
 Please switch to the new `%CMR-ENDPOINT%/subscriptions` API routes.
 All the examples below are using the new routes.

 ##### Method Options
 Subscription concepts can be created by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/subscriptions/<native-id>`.